skvadrik/re2c/src/examples.rst

 Notes:

 * Conditions are enabled with ``-c`` option.

 * Conditions are only syntactic sugar, they can be translated into multiple blocks.

 * Each condition is a standalone lexer (DFA).

-* Conditions are interconnected: transitions are allowed between final states of one DFA and start state of another DFA (but no transitions between inner states of different DFAs).
-  The generated code starts with dispatch on conditions.
-* Each condition has a unique identifier: ``/*!types:re2c*/`` directive (line 3) tells re2c to generate enumeration of them (names are prefixed with ``yyc`` by default).
+* Each condition has a unique identifier: ``/*!types:re2c*/`` tells re2c to generate enumeration of all identifiers (names are prefixed with ``yyc`` by default).
-  These identifiers are used in the initial dispatch on conditions: lexer uses ``YYGETCONDITION`` to get current condition (line 16) and ``YYSETCONDITION`` to set it (line 18).
+  Lexer uses ``YYGETCONDITION`` to get the identifier of current condition and ``YYSETCONDITION`` to set it.

 * Each condition has a unique label (prefixed with ``yyc_`` by default).

+* Conditions are connected: transitions are allowed between final states of one condition and start state of another condition (but not between inner states of different conditions).
+  The generated code starts with dispatch.
-  Actions can use these labels to jump between conditions.
+  Actions can either jump to the initial dispatch or jump directly to any condition.

-  Alternatively the whole block may be enclosed in a loop: then lexer will go through the initial dispatch on each iteration (but this might be slow).
-* Star rule ``<*>`` (line 21) is merged to all conditions (low priority).
+* Rule ``<*>`` is merged to all conditions (low priority).

-* Rule with multiple conditions (line 28) is merged to each listed condition (normal priority).
+* Rules with multiple conditions are merged to each listed condition (normal priority).

-* ``:=>`` (lines 23, 24, 25, 26) implies immediate transition
-  (bypassing initial dispatch).
+* ``:=>`` jumps directly to the next condition (bypassing the initial dispatch).

 Generate, compile and run: